-The best sites for wind farms are on hilltops, the open plains, through mountain passes, and near the coasts of oceans or large lakes.
+The best sites for wind farms are on hilltops, the open plains, through mountain passes, near the coasts of oceans or large lakes, and in open water.
 Turbines are usually built in rows facing into the prevailing wind.
 Placing turbines too far from each other wastes space.
 If turbines are too close together they block each other's wind.